menu

 Overview

 Farnam is a tiny village located in the state of Nebraska.
 With a population of 177 people and just one neighborhood, Farnam is the 204th largest community in Nebraska.
-Farnam has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Farnam was built prior to World War II, making it one of the older and more historic villages in the country.

 Farnam real estate is some of the most expensive in Nebraska, although Farnam house values don't compare to the most expensive real estate in the U.S.